jonathanCNITA/notes_CNITA/LEARN_PHP.md

 ## Include / Require Fichier PHP

-For segment his PHP files we can use Include or require:
+For segment PHP files we can use Include or require:

 ```php
 vars.php